 It is a constitutional federal monarchy.

-The country is composed of 9 hereditary sultanates, 4 non-monarchical states and the two federal territories of Kuala Lumpur and Putrajaya.
+The country comprises 9 hereditary sultanates, 4 non-monarchical states, and the two federal territories of Kuala Lumpur and Putrajaya.

 The economy in Malaysia

 The country is the third richest country in Southeast Asia after Singapore and Brunei, and is part of the newly industrialised countries.

 Its main export products are hydrocarbons, rubber and palm oil, of which it is the world’s largest exporter.
 The largest producer remains Indonesia.